emc2cube/Bioinformatics/README.md

 This script will process fastq(.gz) files and align them to a reference genome using bowtie2.
 It will then use Picard and GATK following GATK according to June 2016 best practices workflow.
 SNPs will then be annotated with ANNOVAR.
+Include a failsafe, if a job fails, it will be requeued once in case of a hardware failure.

 # Options